 Giving Compass' Take:

-- Leah Rodriguez examines a new study showing that gender stereotypes are harming teens' mental health and threatening global progress towards gender equality.
+- Leah Rodriguez examines a study showing that gender stereotypes are harming teens' mental health and threatening global progress toward gender equality.

 - How do gender stereotypes affect women’s mental health and economic empowerment?
 How can you help advance the United Nations' goal of achieving gender equality by 2030?